 10 E Mowry Drive

-I love everything about *Hate Mondays Tavern.
-They’re best known as a bbq joint with great comfort food dishes.
+I love everything about ate Mondays Tavern.
+They’re best known as a BBQ joint with great comfort food dishes.

-*Winner of the 2018 Hamburger House Party People’s Choice Award for their Mondays Remedy Burger.
+Most importantly, Hate Mondays Tavern won the 2018 Hamburger House Party People’s Choice Award for their Mondays Remedy Burger, pictured above.

 Hate Mondays Tavern